Compare Ireland’s mortgage interest rates

 Home movers and switchers should always shop around before signing up for a new fixed rate mortgage.
 It’s tempting to stay with your bank, but you may find a better interest rate with another lender.

+Interest rates are dropping, but Ireland still has the sixth highest mortgage rates in the Eurozone.
 Right now, there’s a €7,405 difference in annual payments between the highest and lowest mortgage rates available, with homeowners potentially saving up to €617 a month by switching and securing the lowest rate.

 If you’re approaching the end of your fixed deal, start your search in advance so you don’t languish on your lender’s variable rate for too long.